Frequently Asked Questions of Form I-140(Immigrant Petition for Alien Worker) and Concurrent Filing of I-140 and I-485

 - In instances where the ending date of the labor certification's validity period expires on a Saturday, Sunday or legal holiday, petitions will be accepted with the labor certification on the next business day.
 Petitions filed with expired labor certifications filed after the next business day will be rejected.

 - DOL-approved labor certifications that are filed electronically with DOL must be signed by the employer, the agent/representative, and the alien beneficiary prior to submission with the I-140 petition.
 Form I-140 petitions will be rejected if filed with unsigned labor certifications.
-If an I-140 is inadvertently accepted with an unsigned labor certification, the petitioner will be issued a Request for Information (RFE) requesting the required signatures.
+If an I-140 is inadvertently accepted with an unsigned labor certification, the petitioner will be issued a Request for Evidence (RFE) requesting the required signatures.

 - Place a brightly colored piece of paper directly under the Form I-140 petition requesting in large bold font a duplicate labor certification if you need one.

 - If the petition that is being filed is an amended petition and the original labor certification has already been submitted with another Form I-140 petition, place a brightly colored piece of paper directly under the petition that indicates in large bold font that the petition is an amended petition and that the labor certification has already been submitted.
 Also provide the receipt number of the previously filed petition, if available.

 Is there any particular way to organize the evidence with the petition I-140?

 The various categories of evidence provided in support of the petition should be grouped according to the area of eligibility that the category of evidence is seeking to establish.